 However, before undertaking any trip to Indonesia, you should review the following travel basics:

-- Indonesia Travel Information: all... about Indonesia's visa requirements, currency, and safety guidelines for foreign travelers.
+- Indonesia travel information: Learn all about Indonesia's visa requirements, currency, and safety guidelines for foreign travelers.

-- Drug Laws in Bali and the Rest of Indonesia: drug possession and trafficking in Bali and the rest of Indonesia can get you in deep trouble; find out more by reading this article.
+- Drug laws in Bali and the rest of Indonesia: Drug possession and trafficking in Bali and the rest of Indonesia can get you in deep trouble so it's wise to understand the laws.

 On your first day, you'll fly into the capital of Indonesia, Jakarta, at the Soekarno-Hatta International Airport.
 Nicknamed the "Big Durian,” this sprawling megalopolis covers over 290 square miles in the western part of Java.
 Once you've checked into your hotel, either in Central Jakarta or in North Jakarta—budget travelers will love the cheap and plentiful budget hotels in Jakarta—your tour of the "Big Durian" can begin.